Whatagraph vs Google data studio: what’s the difference?

 It’s very useful when you operate with large amounts of data, which is constantly updating and has to be analyzed instantly.
 But for the customers that do not need to analyze large chunks of data, this feature may be redundant.

 When it comes to interactivity, dashboards are very difficult to beat.
-However, Whatagraph wins the hearts of its customers with the user-friendly and professional interface.
+However, Whatagraph wins the hearts of its customers with a user-friendly and professional interface.
 GDS may be very confusing, especially for those who only start working with analytics data.

-Whatagraph, on the other hand, does not require you to have any analytical background, nor to spend hours watching video tutorials as understanding how it works comes intuitively.
+Whatagraph, on the other hand, does not require you to have an analytical background, nor to spend hours watching video tutorials as understanding how it works comes intuitively.
 It is more a “set it & forget it” type of tool: once you tailored the settings to your own needs, your customized reports will be sent to you on a periodic basis without any extra work from your side.

 The reporting platform offers pre-made widgets, which are tailored to every integration, and has explanations of each widget in order to make the report making the process even easier.
 In addition, Whatagraph offers compelling visuals, which are highly customizable.
 If to compare the interface GDS and Whatagraph, the difference is apparent: